George HW Bush’s Pastor Says His Death Was Peaceful: ‘It Was A Beautiful End’

 The late George H.W.
 Bush had a peaceful send-off, People is reporting.
-Reverend Dr. Russell Levenson, Jr., Bush’s long-time pastor, recounted the former president’s passing during an emotional eulogy at a state funeral in the National Cathedral on December 5.
-Bush was noticeably fading on November 30, prompting his best friend and former Secretary of State, James Baker III, to return with his wife to Bush’s side at his home in Houston for the third time that day.
+Reverend Dr. Russell Levenson Jr., Bush’s long-time pastor, recounted the former president’s passing during an emotional eulogy at a state funeral in the National Cathedral on December 5.
+Bush was noticeably fading on November 30, prompting his best friend and former Secretary of State James Baker III to return with his wife to Bush’s side at his home in Houston for the third time that day.
 There, Baker rubbed Bush’s feet “for perhaps half an hour.”
-Baker could be seen crying in the pews at Levenson recalled the story.
+Baker could be seen crying in the pews as Levenson recalled the story.

 “The president smiled at the comfort of his dear friend,” Levenson said.
 “Here I witnessed a world leader who was serving a servant who had been our world’s leader.
 Sitting with us is someone the president liked to call his little brother, James Baker, and his wife Susan.
 There had been wonderful hugs and kind words throughout the day, kisses throughout the day.”

 Bush was surrounded by love from his family, friends, and dog Sully until the very end.
 Levenson said the family members who weren’t there called in throughout the day to say their goodbyes.
-As Bush neared his final minutes on earth, Levenson, family members, and doctors all prayed over Bush.
+As Bush neared his final minutes on Earth, Levenson, family members, and doctors all prayed over Bush.

 Rev. Dr. Russell Levenson, Jr. describes former Pres.
 George H.W.
 Bush's final moments, during which former Sec. of State Jim Baker, Bush's best friend and "little brother," rubbed his feet; in his seat at the National Cathedral, Baker begins to sob https://t.co/U9j5PUVbqs pic.twitter.com/dgurPYopAA